 How to Avoid Fees and Delays

-- Removing items that can’t go in dumpsters
+- Remove items that can’t go in dumpsters

 Cross-country moves often come with strict timelines.
-Junk removal services are ideal when you need a fast, efficient solution to clear out a unit on short notice.
-Quick apartment cleanouts help ensure keys are turned in on time and move-out requirements are met without unnecessary stress.
+Junk removal services are ideal when you need a fast solution to clear out a unit on short notice.
+Quick apartment cleanouts help make sure keys are turned in on time and move-out requirements are met without stress.

 Should I throw things away before moving?

-Yes, in most cases you should.
-Throwing things away—or donating, selling, or removing them—before moving helps reduce the amount you have to pack and transport.
-If an item is broken, outdated, or hasn’t been used in a long time, it’s usually better to let it go than pay to move it across the country.
+Yes.
+Getting rid of broken, outdated, or unused items before moving helps reduce the amount you have to pack and transport.
+If something hasn’t been used in over a year, it’s usually better to let it go than pay to haul it across the country.

 What items are not worth moving long distance?

-Items that are bulky, low-value, or easy to replace are often not worth moving.
+Bulky, low-value, or easy-to-replace items are usually not worth moving.
 This includes old furniture, worn mattresses, outdated appliances, and duplicate household items.
-If the cost to move something is close to or higher than replacing it, it’s a good candidate for removal.
+If the cost to move something is close to or higher than replacing it, it’s a candidate for removal.

-How do I reduce moving costs when moving cross country?
+How do I reduce moving costs on a cross-country move?

-The most effective way to reduce moving costs is to move fewer items.
+Move fewer items.
 Decluttering early lowers the weight and volume of your shipment, which directly affects pricing.
-Selling, donating, or removing unwanted items before moving can significantly cut down your overall moving expenses.
+Selling, donating, or removing unwanted items before moving can significantly cut your overall expenses.

 What do movers not take?

-Most moving companies won’t take hazardous or restricted items.
-This often includes paint, chemicals, propane tanks, fuels, batteries, perishable food, and certain plants.
-Movers may also refuse broken or leaking items for safety reasons.
+Most moving companies won’t take hazardous or restricted items: paint, chemicals, propane tanks, fuels, batteries, perishable food, and certain plants.
+They may also refuse broken or leaking items for safety reasons.

 Is it better to move less stuff?

 Absolutely.
-Moving less stuff means fewer boxes, lower costs, and less time spent packing and unpacking.
-It also makes settling into your new home easier, since you’re only bringing items that truly serve a purpose.
+Fewer items means fewer boxes, lower costs, and less time packing and unpacking.
+It also makes settling into your new home easier since you’re only bringing things that serve a purpose.